jugglinmike/command-the-command-line/src/material/process-bounds/index.md

 ???

+But programs may vary slightly in the way they communicate the same errors.

+For example, the commands `cat` and `less` are both designed to work with files and not with directories.
+Both commands report an error when they are invoked with the name of a directory, but the way they describe the problem is subtly different.

-But this also allows programs to vary slightly in the way they communicate the same errors.
-The "standard" in "standard error" describes the stream but *not* its contents.
+Just remember: the word "standard" in "standard error" describes the stream but *not* its contents.

 ---